 Both are a critical need.
 We simplify the process by using the same underlying raw data to create a data set that powers both partner scoring and channel capacity planning.

-By using one data architecture, you can also use the data for other purposes:
+By using one data architecture you can use the data for other purposes as well:

 - Create an actionable, data-driven targeting model for recruitment and development